 SUNFLOWER, SAFFLOWER, FLAX:

-HARVEST AID.
-Apply to mature heads at least 7 days before normal harvest.
-Treated fields cannot be grazed or used for forage for 14 days after treatment.
+HARVEST AID Apply to mature heads at least 7 days before normal harvest.
+Treated fields of sunflower and flax cannot be grazed or used for forage for 14 days after treatment.
+Safflower cannot be grazed or foraged.